 Authorization may be based on information provided by the Client such as User Name, the hostname/IP address of the Client, or the outcome of authentication mechanisms.

-In particular the implementation should check that the client is authorized to use the Client Identifier as this gives access to the MQTT Session state (described in section 3.1.2.12).
+In particular, the implementation should check that the client is authorized to use the Client Identifier as this gives access to the MQTT Session state (described in section 3.1.2.12).
 This authorization check is to protect against the case where one client, accidentally or maliciously, provides a Client Identifier that is already being used by some other client.

 An implementation should provide access controls that take place after CONNECT to restrict the client's ability to publish to particular Topics or to subscribe using particular Topic Filters.
-In particular an implementation should consider limiting access to Topic Filters that have broad scope, such as the # Topic Filter.
+In particular, an implementation should consider limiting access to Topic Filters that have broad scope, such as the # Topic Filter.

 Authentication of the Server by the Client